 Nurse Administrator

-Nurse administrators are registered nurses who are also members of a healthcare facility’s management team.
-Most earn at least a master’s degree in health administration or a related field.
-The most common role nurse administrators fill is that of supervising nursing staff in a particular department.
+Nurse administrators are registered nurses and also members of a healthcare facility’s management team.
+Most earn a master’s degree in health administration or a related field.
+The most common role of nurse administrators is supervising nursing staff in a particular department.

 - Typical Education: Most earn at least a master’s degree